donaldkimtai/cv-donald/README.md

 > _"Security is not a checklist — it's a mindset."_

-A modern, content-driven portfolio for Donald Kimtai's cybersecurity practice — pentesting, secure code review, cloud hardening, and security awareness.
+A modern, content-driven portfolio.
 Built as a static SPA with a headless **Sanity** CMS so content (projects, posts, experience, certifications) can be edited without redeploying.

 ---